 One of the biggest sins a turkey hunter can make is to fail to scout the hunting area.
 Too often, unsuccessful hunters fail because they didn’t understand the roosting habits of the nearby turkeys, their movement patterns, or strutting areas.
 They fail to learn more of the birds’ behaviors in hot and cold weather, or what they do when it rains or if the wind picks up.
 Getting to know the area as well as how the turkeys use it may lead to a much bigger success rate.
 The more you scout, the more wild game you harvest.

 Not Making Proper Calls

-It is commonly said you are only as good as your equipment, but in the case of turkey hunting, it’s just as important that you use the equipment effectively.
-From riflescopes to camouflage clothing, to turkey calls and bows—the right gear, used properly, is crucial.
-Turkey calls are an art form, and they come in many different forms, such as a slate or paddle box.
+It is commonly said you are only as good as your turkey hunting equipment, but in the case of turkey hunting, it’s just as important that you use the equipment effectively.
+From camouflage clothing, to turkey calls and bows—the right gear, used properly, is crucial.
+Turkey calls are an art form, and they come in many different forms, such as a slate call or paddle box.
 Cadence is key to successfully drawing in the birds.